ecemecemk/HoliLoc/README.md

 -----------------------------------------------------------
 # Predicting Protein Subcellular Location

-Fine-tuned HoliLoc Model available for download here.
+Fine-tuned HoliLoc Model and necessary embedding files of sequence and PPI are available for download [here](https://drive.google.com/file/d/1K5oxBk3G-G5hIoTBEDT-gVoUtVRSqQEG/view?usp=drive_link).
+All you need to add here is png file of protein of interest.